ElyonKyla/ElyonKyla/README.md

 ## 🚗 Taller & Cars Listanco

-Car stock website for a small automotive business, built with Angular and powered by Directus.
+Official website and vehicle inventory platform for a small automotive business, built with Angular and powered by Directus.

-The website provides a public vehicle catalog with detailed specifications and photo galleries.
-Content is managed through Directus hosted on Railway.
+The website presents the workshop and its services, provides a public vehicle catalogue with detailed specifications and photo galleries, and includes information about vehicle imports from Germany.

 **Tech**